Vegan Nut-free Provolone Cheese

 you need.

-Firm OR Meltable cheese?
+FIRM OR MELTABLE cheese?

 First, you will also need to decide if you want a

-melt and stretch when heated.
+that will melt and stretch when heated.

 (You can’t have both, you must choose one or the other).

-The Firm version –
+The Firm version Above–

 is best for slicing for eating plain